Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Related work

 \subsection{Large language models and prompt-based classification}

 More recently, LLMs have been explored as an alternative paradigm for patent classification.
 Unlike encoder-based systems, LLMs can perform zero-shot and few-shot classification by leveraging instruction-following capabilities acquired during large-scale pretraining.
 Initial studies show that LLMs can assign plausible labels without task-specific fine-tuning and that performance can be improved through prompt engineering, few-shot exemplars, and lightweight retrieval augmentation \citep{Yoshikawa2024Summaries, Rafieian2025LLM, xiong2025scalable}.
+In low-resource settings, LLM-based approaches leveraging in-context learning have been shown to outperform traditional machine learning and deep learning baselines while providing improved interpretability \citep{yang2026gptpls}.
+Similarly, retrieval-augmented few-shot frameworks combined with contrastive representation learning have demonstrated strong performance gains, particularly for multi-label classification in interdisciplinary domains \citep{zheng2026contrastive_patent}.

 Applications of LLMs to patent analysis are still relatively limited in number and scope.
 Parallel discussions in scientometrics emphasize a similar pattern: LLMs are increasingly explored as assistive tools for evaluation and mapping tasks, but their reliability, bias, and resource requirements remain open concerns \citep{Thelwall2025AIResearchQualityOpinion, Sun2025LLMPeerReview, Cantone2025DisciplinarySimilarityLLM, Schmitt2024PatentQualityLLM}.
+Beyond patent analysis, a growing body of work investigates the broader role of LLMs in automating scholarly evaluation processes, highlighting both their transformative potential and unresolved challenges related to robustness, reasoning, and human oversight \citep{zhuang2025llm_review_survey, lin2023automated_review}.
 While recent studies demonstrate promising performance in specific settings—often by integrating LLMs into hybrid or assisted workflows such as active learning—most contributions remain task- or domain-specific and stop short of providing systematic, large-scale benchmarking across datasets, prompting strategies, and evaluation dimensions \citep{Kamateri2024AI,xiong2025scalable}.
-Moreover, despite their relevance for operational deployment in patent offices and research institutions, the computational cost and energy footprint of LLM-based approaches are rarely analyzed as first-class evaluation criteria.
+Moreover, despite their relevance for operational deployment in patent offices and research institutions, the computational cost and energy footprint of LLM-based approaches are rarely analyzed as evaluation criteria.